open-telemetry/opentelemetry.io/content/en/docs/instrumentation/python/automatic/logs-example.md

 auto-instrumentation of logs.
 The example below is based on the logs example in [OpenTelemetry Python repository][].

-Start by creating the examples directory and creating the example Python file:
+Start by creating the examples directory and the example Python file:

 ```sh
 mkdir python-logs-example